a-b-street/abstreet/docs/articles/map/article.md

     to each section of the map, render it, call an external screenshot utility, and move on -- just don't wiggle the mouse during this process!
 - Different IDs for objects make sense during different phases
-  - For the final product, lanes and such are just a contiguous array, indxed by numeric IDs.
+  - For the final product, lanes and such are just a contiguous array, indexed by numeric IDs.
   - But sometimes, we need IDs that're the same between different boundary polygons of maps, like for MapFixes.
 Using (longitude, latitude) pairs hits floating-point serialization and comparison issues, so referring to roads as